x42005e1f/aiologic/README.rst

 The only exception is text translation, since the author is not a native English speaker, but the texts themselves are not generated (they are written and edited manually by a human).
-Unicode characters are also actively used (via a `compose key <https://en.wikipedia.org/wiki/Compose_key>`__), as the author likes beautiful texts, such as they were before the AI hype.
-If you are ready to cancel anything that somehow looks like AI to you (and, mind you, they are trained on human works!), please move on.
+Unicode characters are also actively used (via a compose key), as the author likes beautiful texts, such as they were before the avoidance of signs of AI writing. *— It may not be too obvious, but this paragraph addresses the sore subject of "you are an AI", expressed in... not the best ways.*

 It is published for the simple reason that the author considered it noteworthy and not too ugly.
 The topic is quite non-trivial, so although contributions are